sagemathinc/cocalc-doc/source/whiteboard.rst

 ##########################
-|pages-icon| Pages
+Pages
 ##########################

-If you click the "Pages" icon, the Pages panel appears.
+If you click the "Pages" icon: |pages-icon|, the Pages panel appears.

 .. figure:: img/open-pages-view.png
     :width: 40%